 How to Switch your Kernel

-Observe the Kernel dropdown menu under Boot Settings.
+Observe the Kernel dropdown menu.
 Depending on your distribution, this will be set to either

 Latest 64 bit (<kernel version>-x86_64-linode<linode kernel release number>).